By Atom | Jun 20, 2023, 4:37 PM

 Before registering, speak to your child’s teacher to see if the 11 plus and grammar school is right for them.

-Before listing Wirral Grammar School for Girls as a preference on your form, check its admissions policy and make sure your child is eligible.
-As well as your child's exam score, how close you live to a school is an important factor in whether your child is likely to be offered a place.
+Before listing Wilmington Grammar School for Boys as a preference on your form, check its admissions policy and make sure your child is eligible.
+As well as your child's exam score, how close you live to a school can be a factor in whether your child is likely to be offered a place.

 The application form must be submitted to your home local council by 31st October 2023.